 For the adults, consider their interests and what will bring them the most joy out of the vacation.
-Meeting characters and going for a spin on rides isn't for every grown up — but watching the tadpoles or grand tadpoles (granpoles?) meet their favorite characters just might be the best thing ever.
-The best Orlando theme parks cater to adults and seniors.
+Meeting characters and going for a spin on rides isn't for every grown-up — but watching the tadpoles or grand tadpoles (granpoles?) meet their favorite characters just might be the best thing ever.
+The best theme parks in Orlando cater to adults and seniors.
 And the atmosphere of a wonderfully themed land or park can be just enough "magic" for those who don't need thrills.

 If you can, our recommendation is to visit each of the parks at least once and then pick your favorites to revisit.
 That said, here are our choices for the best Orlando theme parks by age group.

 Best Theme Parks in Orlando for Toddlers (Ages 4 and Under)

 Hands down, Walt Disney World's Magic Kingdom offers the most magical experience of all of the Orlando theme parks.
 Guests of all ages, but especially the toddler set, will be able to enjoy a large number of attractions.
 They can also meet their favorite Disney characters and wonder at the sights and sounds in each of the different lands.
 For children who are easily scared, there are plenty of rides where they can sit with Mom or Dad.
 Start them off with Peter Pan's Flight and Dumbo the Flying Elephant.